Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/tags/1.0.3/README.md

 - to check whether your pro membership has expired on our database.

 == Installation ==
-Install from WordPress Library
+== Install from WordPress Library ==

-Log in to the admin panel of your WordPress website, click on "plugins", then again at the top left on "Add New".
+Log in to the admin panel of your WordPress website, click on \"plugins\", then again at the top left on \"Add New\".
-Now type "POPIA" into the search bar and wait for the plugins to filter.
+Now type \"POPIA\" into the search bar and wait for the plugins to filter.
 Note that at the date of recording, none of the other plugins provides a fully-fledged solution to POPIA, even though stating it.
 They merely provide cookie consent options that are only a small portion of the POPI Act requirements and are already included in our plugin.
-Now click on "Install Now".
+Now click on \"Install Now\".
 After installation, activate the plugin.
-Thereafter you will find the heading "POPIA Compliance" in the left-hand menu.
+Thereafter you will find the heading \"POPIA Compliance\" in the left-hand menu.

-Install From Website
+== Install From Website ==
-Follow the following link and download the latest version of the BPC Plugin https://bepopiacompliant.co.za/bpc_plugin.zip
+Follow the following link and download the latest version of the BPC Plugin directly from our website. https://bepopiacompliant.co.za/bpc_plugin.zip

 == Frequently Asked Questions ==
 Q1: What is a cookie anyway?
 A1: A cookie is a digital record, (text files with small pieces of data), stored on your computer, or better, in your browser.
-This is used to track, personalise and save information about each user's session.
+This is used to track, personalise and save information about each user\'s session.
 Any data can be stored and retrieved from a cookie.
 It is up to the developer of the site or system what goes in there.
 Cookies let websites remember you, your website logins, shopping carts and much more information.
 But they can also be a treasure trove of your private information for criminals to spy on.
 This being said, having a Cookie notice or giving consent to having cookies stored in your browser, is but one small segment of the many regulations to be implemented to Be POPIA compliant.

 Q2: What is POPIA?